juniormayhe/cesgranrio.corretordeprovas/readme.md

 * Cesgranrio.CorretorDeProvas.Util:  module containing helpers and extension methods
 * Cesgranrio.CorretorDeProvas.DAL: Repositories for accessing data with Entity Framework (Please consider using UnitOfWork!)

-## Contributing

-If you are interested in fixing issues and contributing directly to the code base, you can fork the project and mention the original source code or [contact me here](https://about.me/juniormayhe) to understand:

-* How to build and run from source code
-* Coding Guidelines
-* Submitting pull requests

-## Feedback

-You can ask a question, request a new feature, file a bug on [About.me](https://about.me/juniormayhe).

 ## Related Packages
 Many of the core components and extensions live in their own repositories on NugGet Package Manager.
 For example: